sstadick/nython/README.md

 ### TODOs

-- Support Nimble / full nim projects with dependancies
+- Support Nimble / full Nim projects with dependancies
 - Allow for fine-grained compiler option tuning
 - Remove the spurious .so file that ends up in your project root dir.
 - Remove the dep fo passing in nimbase.h and find it on the system somehow
-- Possibly create a nim install in your local virtualenv somehow, with nimpy
+- Possibly create a Nim install in your local virtualenv somehow, with nimpy
 - Generate some performance tests, although that is more on nimpy than this package

 ### Ponim

-If you are interested in this, and want to see a nice loca dev way of doing things, check out this example I put together: https://github.com/sstadick/ponim
+If you are interested in this, and want to see a nice local dev way of doing things, check out this example I put together: https://github.com/sstadick/ponim